Related Research (European history)

 (Click on the map to zoom in.)

 This also brings up the issue...who were the Veneti?
-Whoever they may really have been, it would appear from the name given to them by the Romans that Caesar feared they may have been a remnant of the much-hated seafaring Phoenicians/Carthiginians.
+Whoever they may really have been, it would appear from the name given to them by the Romans that Caesar feared (or wanted Rome to fear) they may have been a remnant of the much-hated seafaring Phoenicians/Carthiginians.
 (Phoenicia=Veneti).
-However, comparing Caesar's account and parallel passages in the Lombard accounts, the Veneti and the Venelli may have been one and the same people.
+Comparing Caesar's account with parallel passages in the Lombard accounts, the Veneti and the Venelli were either allies, as Caesar suggests, or were one and the same people.

 Copyright John D. Nelson, 2008